StuntsPT/Structure_threader/TestData/README.md

-#Test Data for  *Structure_threader*
+# Test Data for  *Structure_threader*

 In this directory you will find the data that was used to benchmark *Structure_threader*.

-##Contents (in alphabetical order):
+## Contents (in alphabetical order):

-* Chr1.str.tar.xz
-* Chr22.str.tar.xz
-* benchmark.sh
+* BigTestData.str.tar.xz
 * extraparams
 * joblist.txt
 * mainparams
 * TestData.structure

-###Chr1.str.tar.xz
+### BigTestData.str.tar.xz

 This file is a fastStructure formatted input file which was used to benchmark fastStructure.
-This is a **huge** SNP file (16854 SNPs) which was obtained from the [1000 genomes project](http://www.1000genomes.org).
-The file was downloaded from [here](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.chr1.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz), and was then filtered using vcftools with the following criteria:
+This is a large SNP file (604 SNPs) which was obtained from the [1000 genomes project](http://www.1000genomes.org).
+The file was downloaded from [chromossome 22](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.chr22.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz), and was then filtered using vcftools with the following criteria:

 * only biallelic, non-singleton SNV sites
 * SNvs must be at lest 2KB apart from each other